sbueringer/blog/_posts/2019-01-04-open-policy-agent-authorization-webhook.md

 1. Based on the user information extracted by the authentication the request is authorized:
     1. First the Webhook is called.
 In our case, the Webhook can either deny the request or forward it to RBAC.
 The Kubernetes Webhook can also allow requests, but that's not implemented in Kubernetes Policy Controller.
     1. Second the RBAC module is executed.
 If RBAC doesn't allow the request, the request is denied.
-1. If the request leads to a change in the persistence, e.g. create/ update/ delete a resource, Admission Controllers are executed (MutatingWebhook is only one of them).
+1. If the request leads to a change in the persistence, e.g. create/update/delete a resource, Admission Controllers are executed (MutatingWebhook is only one of them).
 Read more about Admission Controllers [here](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).

 So depending on what exactly we want to deny, we now can implement authorization or admission OPA policies.
 Further information how this scenario is configured can be found here [Azure/kubernetes-policy-controller Authorization scenario](https://github.com/Azure/kubernetes-policy-controller).